-Decluttering your mind is not as difficult as you might imagine.
-There are a number of tips and tricks you can employ to not only empty your mind, but keep it clutter-free.
+Embarking on a mental declutter is not as difficult as you might imagine.
+There are a number of tips and tricks you can employ to not only empty your mind but keep it clutter-free.

 1. Declutter Your Stuff

-Decluttering will make you happier and more productive, give you more time and help you feel calmer and more relaxed.
-From that space, decluttering your mind will be a cinch.
+Decluttering will make you happier and more productive, give you more time, and help you feel calmer and more relaxed.
+From that space, giving your mind a ‘scrub’ will be a cinch.

-Schedule that overdue clean-out and make decluttering your space a priority.
-It doesn’t have to be a weekend-long affair either, there are places you can declutter in 20 minutes or less.
+Schedule that overdue clean-out and make it a priority to declutter your home.
+It doesn’t have to be a weekend-long affair either, there are areas you can declutter in 20 minutes or less.
 Start there.